dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 complex) output amplitude.
 What quantities determine the gain 𝐺, defined as the ratio 𝑉1/𝑉0?
 What is a good set of independent dimensionless groups built from 𝐺 and these quantities?

 Along with the potential (or voltage) 𝑉, a leading actor in electromagnetics is the electric field.
-(Once you understand how to handle electric fields, you can practice by analyzing magnetic fields—try Problems 5.31, 5.32, and 5.33.)
+(Once you understand how to handle electric fields, you can practice by analyzing magnetic fields — try Problems 5.31, 5.32, and 5.33.)
 Electric fields not only transmit force; they also contain energy.
 This energy is important, not least because its transport is how the Sun warms the Earth.
 We will estimate the energy contained in electric fields by using 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

 170

 5 Dimensions

 dimensional analysis.
 This analysis will give us the result that we used in Section 2.4.2 to estimate, by analogy, the energy in a gravitational field.
 Like the gravitational field, the electric field extends over space.
-Therefore, we usually want not the energy itself, but rather the energy per volume—the energy density.
+Therefore, we usually want not the energy itself, but rather the energy per volume — the energy density.

 What is the energy density in an electric field?